seung-lab/znn-release/docs/tutorial.rst

 label image     .tif              32 or RGB
 ============== ================= ===========

-* For training, you should prepare pairs of ``tif`` files, one is raw image, another is labeled image.
+* For training, you should prepare pairs of ``tif`` files, one is a stack of raw images, another is a stack of labeled images.
 * For forward pass, only the raw image stack was needed.

 Image Configuration
 ```````````````````
-The image pairs was defined as a **Sample**.
-The image pair of a sample was defined in a dataset configuration file.
+The image pairs are defined as a **Sample**.
+The image pairs in a sample are defined in a dataset configuration file.
 This `example <https://github.com/seung-lab/znn-release/blob/master/dataset/ISBI2012/dataset.spec>`_ illustrates the meaning of each parameter in the configuration file.

 Network architecture configuration
 ``````````````````````````````````